 We are furnishing this proxy statement to you in connection with our annual meeting to be held on Thursday, November 17, 2005 at 10:00 a.m.
 (PST) at our corporate headquarters, located at 41920 Christy Street, Fremont, California 94538 and at any adjournment thereof.
-The matters to be considered and acted upon are (i) the election of five (5) directors to the board to hold office until the next annual meeting of shareholders or until their successors are elected and qualified; (ii) to approve an amendment to our articles of incorporation to increase in the number of authorized shares from 10,000,000 to 30,000,000; and (iii) such other business as may properly come before the meeting.
+The matters to be considered and acted upon are (i) the election of five (5) directors to the board to hold office until the next annual meeting of shareholders or until their successors are elected and qualified; (ii) to approve an amendment to our articles of incorporation to increase in the number of authorized shares from 10,000,000 to 30,000,000; (iii) to approve the potential issuance of our shares of common stock in a number equal to or more than 20% of our outstanding shares for a potential financing in order to meet the requirements of the American Stock Exchange ("AMEX") and (iv) such other business as may properly come before the meeting.